ondrej-dusa/Portfolio/index.md

 **Student Athlete – Division 1 Swimming (Dec 2022 – Present)**
 - **20+ hrs/week** of training as part of the Men’s Swimming Team.
 - Awarded **Hardest Worker of the Year (2023 – 2024)** at Lindenwood University.

+### President of Data Analytics Student Association (DASA)
+**Queens University of Charlotte  (Jan 2024 – Present)**
+- Serve as the **chief executive officer** of DASA, overseeing all club activities, initiatives, and strategic planning.
+- Lead executive board meetings and general member meetings, setting the overall vision and goals for the organization.
+- Conducting hands-on workshops on tools like **Tableau, Power BI, and Excel** for business analytics and data visualization.
+- Assisting members with data-driven projects, such as **data preprocessing, feature engineering,** and AI model development.

 ---